Performing Update Remediation in VMM

 Before you can perform these procedures, you must have set up update management in VMM.
 For more information, see Managing Fabric Updates in VMM.

-Follow these procedures to perform updates on stand-alone Hyper-V hosts and on a Hyper-V host cluster.
+Follow these procedures to perform updates on stand-alone Hyper-V hosts, on a Hyper-V host cluster, or in VMM in System Center 2012 R2, on infrastructure servers.